 Simply put, the impact that African American historical leaders and famous people have had on American culture and the world is immense.
-Some of our favorites are highlighted here, but click through to discover many more amazing people that changed the course of history!
+Indeed, some of our favorites we highlight here, but click through to discover many more amazing people who changed the course of history!

 African American Major Inventions

 Did you know that African Americans are responsible for inventing many of the conveniences that we use every day?
 All of these inventions have revolutionized society and defined the characteristics of our daily lives.
 Not only are these developments vital today, but they are also important events in African-American history.
 These inventions will provide helpful homeschooling information!